IBM-MIL/BluePic/README.md

 <p align="center">Figure 9.
 Main feed view.</p>

 ### Post a Photo
 Posting to the BluePic community is easy.
-Tap the middle tab in the tab bar and choose to either choose a photo from the camera roll or take a photo using the device's camera.
+Tap the middle tab in the tab bar and choose to either Choose a photo from the Camera Roll or Take a photo using the device's camera.
 You can then give the photo a caption before posting.

 <p align="center">
 <img src="img/post.PNG"  alt="Drawing" height=550 border=0 /></p>